octo-woapi/cookbook/recipes/scopes-roles-accreditations.md

 ---
-description: How to manage scopes, roles and accreditation in an application/api
+description: How should I use the scopes in my application
 complexity: 1
 ---

-# Scopes, roles and accreditations
+# A little bit of context : Scopes, roles and accreditations

 ## Use-case

 ![use-case-schema](images/scopes-roles-accreditations/use_case.png)

+I own a token to connect to the API, how should o name them and what they should control ?

 In this use case, the user (resource owner) uses an web application (client) which consumes a protected API (resource server).
 The OpenId/OAuth provider is out of scope.